Training

 - trainees are trained both generally and to see how the job is done.

 A contract of training is different to a contract of service.
 If you are on a contract of service, you are performing work tasks for the employer.
-You are therefore an employee and should be paying tax and NIC on any payments received.
+You are therefore an employee and should be paying tax and National Insurance on any payments received.

 Apprentices

-The Contracts of Training and Apprenticeship flowchart on GOV.UK might help you decide if your contract is one for training or service.
+The Contracts of Training and Apprenticeship flowchart on GOV.UK might help you decide if your contract is one for training, service or apprenticeship.

-If you are enrolled in a government training scheme, it should normally be clear whether you have employee (contract of service) or trainee (contract of training) status:
+If you are enrolled in a different kind of government training scheme, it should normally be clear whether you have employee (contract of service) or trainee (contract of training) status:

 - If you are an employee, you will generally have a direct contract with the person to whom you provide your services.